-Patellofemoral Pain Syndrome (PFS) is typically associated with trigger points
+Patellofemoral Pain Syndrome (PFPS) is typically associated with trigger points

-Patellofemoral Pain Syndrome (PFS) can refer to a number of injuries resulting from overuse, causing pain around the knee cap (patella).
+Patellofemoral Pain Syndrome (PFPS) can refer to a number of injuries resulting from overuse, causing pain around the knee cap (patella).

 Trigger Point Therapy - Patellar Ligament

 Symptoms may be felt in one or both knees and whilst some clients will experience the pain as sudden and piercing, other will experience it as chronic and dull.• Pain will centre around and behind the patella